-MODELLER is a computer program for comparative protein structure modeling(11,12).
-In the simplest case, the input is an alignment of a sequence to be modeled with the template structure(s), the atomic coordinates of the template(s), and a simple script file.
+MODELLER is a computer program for comparative protein structure modeling [11, 12].
+In the simplest case, the input is an alignment of a sequence to be modeled with the template structure (s), the atomic coordinates of the template(s), and a simple script file.
 MODELLER then automatically calculates a model containing all non-hydrogen atoms, without any user intervention and within minutes on a desktop computer.
-Apart from model building, MODELLER can perform auxiliary tasks such as fold assignment, alignment of two protein sequences or their profiles(13), multiple alignment of protein sequences and/or structures(14,15), clustering of sequences and/or structures, and ab initio modeling of loops in protein structures(11).
+Apart from model building, MODELLER can perform auxiliary tasks such as fold assignment, alignment of two protein sequences or their profiles [13], multiple alignment of protein sequences and/or structures [14, 15], clustering of sequences and/or structures, and ab initio modeling of loops in protein structures [11].

-MODELLER implements comparative protein structure modeling by satisfaction of spatial restraints that include (i) homology-derived restraints on the distances and dihedral angles in the target sequence, extracted from its alignment with the template structures(12), (ii) stereochemical restraints such as bond length and bond angle preferences, obtained from the CHARMM-22 molecular mechanics force-field(16), (iii) statistical preferences for dihedral angles and non-bonded inter-atomic distances, obtained from a representative set of known protein structures(17,18), and (iv) optional manually curated restraints, such as those from NMR spectroscopy, rules of secondary structure packing, cross-linking experiments, fluorescence spectroscopy, image reconstruction from electron microscopy, site-directed mutagenesis, and intuition (Fig. 1).
+MODELLER implements comparative protein structure modeling by satisfaction of spatial restraints that include (a) homology-derived restraints on the distances and dihedral angles in the target sequence, extracted from its alignment with the template structures [12], (b) stereochemical restraints such as bond length and bond angle preferences, obtained from the CHARMM-22 molecular mechanics force-field [16], (c) statistical preferences for dihedral angles and non-bonded inter-atomic distances, obtained from a representative set of known protein structures [17, 18], and (d) optional manually curated restraints, such as those from NMR spectroscopy, rules of secondary structure packing, cross-linking experiments, fluorescence spectroscopy, image reconstruction from electron microscopy, site-directed mutagenesis, and intuition (Fig. 1).
 The spatial restraints, expressed as probability density functions, are combined into an objective function that is optimized by a combination of conjugate gradients and molecular dynamics with simulated annealing.
 This model building procedure is similar to structure determination by NMR spectroscopy.